Naklate/Naklate/README.md

-- 🌱 This repository will be used to learn Python from the book "Crash course python, 3th edition" and video course "100 days of code".
+- 🌱 This profile will be used to learn Python from the book "Crash course python, 3th edition" and video course "100 days of code".